 Enzo Ferrari absolutely felt the bone-deep drive to come in First.
 He was a professional racer himself with a record of eleven wins in forty-one races.
 He knew that competition was what would drive a man past his limits and he frequently pitted his drivers against one another.
 He was a man chasing perfection and by 1962 he had caught it.
 But the price had been laid too high.
 Ferrari Motors was bankrupt.
 Worse still, this was on the heels of a massive walkout by some of his top talents.
 The only thing Enzo could do was sell his company.
 Being Italian he looked for an Italian buyer.
 Someone who understood at an instinctive level, how he needed to do business.
 Fiat was indeed interested, and they were serious.
 Fiat would own the Ferrari Motors, but Ferrari Racing would be a separate company controlled by Enzo.
 It all looked good.
 It was everything he wanted.

 Except that Fiat wanted to pay him a lot less than what Enzo wanted for his company.

 Then as luck would have it another buyer showed up.
 One, that Enzo would have no trouble pitting against Fiat.

 Ford Motors was having its own problems at the time.
-Men of the Greatest Generation and the Silent Generation had reached the point in their lives where they wanted to drive something a lot sexier than a four-door sedan.
+Men of the Greatest and Silent Generations had reached the point in their lives where they wanted to drive something a lot sexier than a four-door sedan.
 GM beat Ford to the marketplace with the Chevelle.
 Lee Iacocca was pushing the Mustang forward however it wouldn’t be on the road for a few years.
 Ford needed something now, so the idea was floated to just buy a sports car company in Europe and build Americanized versions of it immediately.